Zagreb What to visit

 Zagreb What to Visit St Marks Church

-📝 USEFUL INFORMATION: On my visit to Zagreb (in June 2022), the whole area around the church was closed and policed due to a shooting in late 2020 in this area, which is close to some government buildings.
+📝 USEFUL INFORMATION: On my visit to Zagreb (in June 2022), the whole area around the church was closed and policed due to a shooting in late 2020 in this area.
+From what people have told me, it’s still closed.

 » Strossmayer Promenade

-The next place on the Zagreb itinerary is the Strossmayer Promenade, where you will find views over the city.
-Surrounded by leafy trees this is a meeting place for many locals and where you can also take a break from the day’s sightseeing.
+The next place on the Zagreb itinerary is the Strossmayer Promenade, where you will find panoramic views over the city.

 Zagreb What to visit Strossmayer Promenade